 How to Save Money on Gas

 I used to be a dedicated car user.
-In the past two years, I’ve gravitated toward biking, and it’s made a major difference in my budget.
+In the past two years, I’ve gravitated toward biking, and it’s made a major difference in my budget, especially with rising gas prices.
 I also make it a point to walk as much as possible.

 My decision to walk and bike was motivated more by my fear that sitting is killing me.
 I wanted to start moving more for my health, not my budget.
 Yet that choice also impacted my budget, and in a great way.